-HealthConnect One is the national leader in advancing respectful, community-based, peer-to-peer support for pregnancy, birth, breastfeeding and early parenting.
+HealthConnect One is the national leader in advancing equitable, community-based, peer-to-peer support for pregnancy, birth, breastfeeding, and early parenting.

 Our vision is to see every baby, mother, and family thrive in a healthy community.
 We work to achieve this vision through an equity focused approach supporting the first 1000 days for birthing families.

 Since 1986 HealthConnect One has worked with maternal and child health organizations, social services providers, hospitals, birth workers, grassroots organizers and FQHCs.